Jesús Malverde

 Jesús Malverde (/es/ lit. 'bad-green Jesus'; born Jesús Juárez Matzo Campos, 24 December 1870 – 3 May 1909), commonly referred to as the "generous bandit", "angel of the poor", or the "narco-saint", was a Mexican bandit and folklore hero in the Mexican state of Sinaloa.

 He was of Yoreme and Spanish heritage.
 He is a "Robin Hood" figure who was supposed to have stolen from the rich to give to the poor.
+He would steal gold coins from the wealthy residents of Culiacán, throwing his earnings into the doorways belonging to impoverished citizens which eventually earned him his name.
 He is celebrated as a folk saint by some in Mexico and the United States, including among drug traffickers.

 History

 The existence of Malverde is not historically verified.

+In his youth, railroads were introduced to Sinaloa, which exponentially boosted Agave and sugar agriculture.
+While in turn, producing economic inequities that Sinaloa's substantial peasant population had never experienced.
 Malverde is said to have been a carpenter, tailor, or railway worker.
 It was not until his parents died of either hunger or a curable disease, depending on the version of the story, that Jesús Malverde began a life of banditry.
 His nickname Malverde (lit. 'bad-green') was given by his wealthy victims, deriving from an association between green and misfortune.

 According to the mythology of Malverde's life, he held a long-standing rivalry with Francisco Cañedo, the governor of Sinaloa, who he thought mistreated the poor.
 One time, Francisco derisively offered Malverde a pardon if he could steal his sword (or, in some versions, his daughter).
 He is supposed to have died in Sinaloa on 3 May 1909.

 Accounts of his death vary.
 In some versions, he was betrayed and killed by a friend.
 In others, he was shot or hanged by local police.
 His body was supposed to have been denied proper burial, being left hanged to rot in public as an example of what happens to those who steal.

-Writer Sam Quinones says that there is no evidence that the Malverde of legend ever lived, and that the story probably emerged by mixing material from the lives of two documented Sinaloan bandits, Heraclio Bernal (1855–1888) and Felipe Bachomo (1883–1916).
+Writer Sam Quinones says that there is no evidence that Malverde ever lived, and that the story probably emerged by mixing material from the lives of two documented Sinaloan bandits, Heraclio Bernal (1855–1888) and Felipe Bachomo (1883–1916).
+Whereas César Güemes states, as translated by Creechan, Malverde never had a physical life, his existence is widely based on social imagination and cultural narrative.
+Historical evidence remains uncertain, and Malverde's significance lies more in his symbolic meaning than his history.
+Today, the Malverde following reflects both local expressions of resistance and broader cultural tensions surrounding faith, crime, and identity in modern Mexico.